Quiiper/Pyhell-Task-SparkCTF-2024/README.md

 ().__class__.__class__.__subclasses__(().__class__.__class__)[0].register.__builtins__["breakpoint"]()
 ```

+Since we have a custom builtins that restrices us from doing pretty much anything, the idea is mainly to find a payload that can access the original builtins.
 This payload navigates Python's internal structures to reference the original __builtins__ module not the restricted version provided in the script.
 But first we need to find replacements for `_ [ ] .` and other words like `class register builtins breakpoint`.
 The main key is to exploit the custom builtins set in our `safe_eval` function.
 Pretty much `print int float` are kinda usless in our case ( maybe print is useful to test ).
 We can notice that we have the `getattr` function which if you google it you can already find that it can replaces `.` to accessing attributes.
 Another thing in our custom builtins we notice the `chr` function which we can use to replace the `_` by just using `chr(95)`, so now 2 of our major problems are done.